-I will share a little history about the Castle.
+I will share a little history of the Castle.

-In 1785 Viceroy Bernardo de Gélvez ordered the construction but he died the next year and the Spanish Crown ordered that the building be auctioned at 60,000 pesos a small amount comparing with the 300,000 pesos they spent in the construction at this point.
+In 1785 Viceroy Bernardo de Galvez ordered the construction but he died the next year and the Spanish Crown ordered that the building be auctioned at 60,000 pesos.
+A small amount compared with the 300,000 pesos they spent in the construction at this point.

 However, during the Independence War (1810-1821) the Chapultepec Castle was abandoned for several years, until 1833 when the building became the Military Academy.

-During the Second Mexican Empire, the Emperor Maximilian took it as it’s residence in 1864 and hired important European architects to design several projects in the castle.
+During the Second Mexican Empire, Emperor Maximilian took it as the residence in 1864 and hired important European architects to design several projects in the castle.

 Maximilian also ordered the construction of a straight boulevard, like in Europe in order to connect the city and the castle.
 The name of the boulevard nowadays is Paseo de la Reforma.

-Later for a few years it was the Astronomical, Meteorological and Magnetic Observatory.
+Later for a few years, it was Astronomical, Meteorological, and Magnetic Observatory.

 Finally, on February 3, 1939, President Lázaro Cárdenas decreed a law creating the National Museum of History at the Chapultepec Castle.

-Chapultepec Castle is decorated with beautiful murals, some of them are painted by José Clemente Orozco, David Alfaro Siqueiros, Gabriel Flores García, Eduardo Sorales and Juan O’Gorman.
+The Castle is decorated with beautiful murals, some of them painted by José Clemente Orozco, David Alfaro Siqueiros, Gabriel Flores García, Eduardo Sorales, and Juan O’Gorman.

 If you can avoid the weekends or the holidays will be perfect and in the morning is the perfect time to visit, at that moment you can enjoy and take all the time you want and of course all the photos.